 To make your trip even more special, you will be joined by three renowned historians in the shape of Sir Antony Beevor and The Telegraph columnist Simon Heffer.
 Sir Antony, author of Arnhem: The Battle for the Bridges, 1944, will deliver a private talk and field your questions during an evening in the Dutch town, whose road bridge was the site of fierce fighting during the Battle of Arnhem.
 Simon will join you for a special dinner in Dunkirk on board the paddle steamer Princess Elizabeth, which played a crucial role in the evacuations.
 He will also give a private talk and Q&A. Your guide, Michael How, will be with you throughout your trip to provide insight into the places you're visiting and give two evening lectures.

 In addition to visiting Arnhem, you will tour the Dunkirk beaches and the Dunkirk War Museum in France, as well as Hartenstein Airborne Museum and Ginkel Heath in the Netherlands.
 Other highlights include a visit to Pegasus Bridge - one of the first targets in the small hours of Operation Overlord - and trips to Sword and Omaha beaches, including a tour of the German defences.
 You will see the 11th-century Château de Creully that served as Field Marshal Montgomery's tactical headquarters during the summer of 1944.

 On visits to the US military cemetery in Colleville-sur-Mer, the Commonwealth War Cemetery in Bayeux and the Arnhem Oosterbeek British Cemetery, you will have the opportunity to pay your respects to those who paid the ultimate sacrifice for our freedom.

-"I hope you can join me in the city in the week of VE Day's 75th anniversary to hear about researching this dramatic episode in Second World War history."
+"I hope you can join me for VE Day in the city to hear about researching this dramatic episode in Second World War history."
 Antony Beevor